jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_cfgops.md

 folder: SpotlightEnterprise
 ---

+## Use a Spotlight Client to configure operations

 Any Spotlight Client in the federation can configure the operations of any Spotlight Diagnostic Server in the federation.

 1. Open the Spotlight Client.